-Theatre Arts II-IV
+Theatre Arts II-IV 1 - 3 credits

-( ) These courses are designed for the student who shows continued interest in theatre arts, and wishes to take advanced courses in theatre production.
+These courses are designed for the student who shows continued interest in theatre arts, and wishes to take advanced courses in theatre production.
 Emphasis will be placed on a variety of in-class performances and individual/group presentations.
 Students may have the opportunity to participate in class / campus events and productions.

-• Completion of a previous level I theatre course required
+Completion of a previous level I theatre course required

-Theatre Production I
+Theatre Production I 1 credit